alfjl/42HN_inception/README.md

 ## Learnings

 A nice introduction into the idea of the LEMP stack.
-I wrote a nginx-like webserver in C++ from scratch before, but that was the first time I saw how to use such a server, apart from hosting my own static website.
+I wrote a nginx-like webserver in C++ from scratch before, but that was the first time I saw how to use such a server in a practical manner, apart from hosting my own static website.
 Further, this project made me explore how the syntax and structure of Dockerfiles and docker-compose files work, and gave me a general idea on how to define and run my own multi-container Docker applications.

 ### Resources